waharnum/ansible-development-template/README.md

 ## What It Does Out of the Box
 - sets up three VMs with private networking
 - confirms Ansible can connect to them
-- basically, you can manage the three VMs as though they were remote servers
+- you should then be able to manage the VMs as though they're remote servers

 ## Setting up a New Project